jetstack/cert-manager-nginx-plus-lab/README.md

 Notice that the issuer in this example is being signed by a training Venafi TPP instance which is not a trusted certificate authority.

-### Securing inside cluster communication
+### Securing Inter-Container Communication
-The certificates provided by cert-manager can be used to secure communication between workloads in the server.
+The certificates provided by cert-manager can be used to secure communication between workloads in the cluster.
 In this example we have a ping and a pong service running.
-These services is secured using a Venafi issued certificate, the services will contact each other securely using this certificate.
+These services are secured using a Venafi issued certificate, the services will contact each other securely using this certificate.

 First of all we have to build the NGINX Plus Docker image using:
 ```console